 Jackson Sundown entered the Pendleton Round-Up several times, placing but not winning.
 In 1915, in a controversial decision, he placed third and decided to retire from rodeo riding.
 But a sculptor named Alexander Phimister Proctor prevailed upon him to try one more time.
 In 1916, he did.
 Jackson Sundown came out of the gate on a horse named Angel, and the spectacular ride that followed has become legendary.
 The crowd went wild, and threatened to take down the grandstands board-by-board if Sundown wasn’t awarded the title he had so clearly won.

 At twice the age of his competitors, the lanky six-foot tall Indian not only won the bucking championship, but the all-around title as well.
 He lived out his life on the Nez Perce reservation, raising horses and passing on his skills until his death in 1923.
-He’s been inducted into more rodeo and athletic halls-of-fame than I have space to list.
+He’s been inducted into more rodeo and athletic halls-of-fame than we have space to list.
 He is a key character in a novel by Ken Kesey, The Last Go ‘Round.

 Jackson Sundown is also featured in a terrific documentary called “American Cowboys.”
 This is a detailed look at the frustration of competitive riding for contestants of color.
 It was playing at the Tamastslikt Cultural Center just outside Pendleton, which is a fantastic place to learn about the history of the tribes of the Columbia Basin.
 It may or may not be part of their permanent installation, but this documentary includes footage of Sundown riding.
 Sadly, photographs of him riding rare; this may be the only one.